Nail, Skin, and Umbilical Cord Care

 - Tools: Use baby nail clippers, scissors, or a nail file specifically designed for infants.

-- Timing: Trim nails after their bath when they are soft, or when your baby is sleeping or nursing, to minimize movement.
+- Timing: Trim nails after their bath when they are soft, or when your baby is sleeping or breastfeeding, to minimize movement.

 - Technique: